 4. Make a commitment to waiting, and make clear what will simply need to be handled after you return.
 You may need to wait until 3-4 days before your vacation to make the final determination on what’s in or out.
 By that point, you should be clear about what you can reasonably accomplish, and communicate this information to your supervisor, teammates, and any else involved.

 Having these conversations can be uncomfortable, but it’s much better to be honest about expectations in advance, instead of leaving people hanging and then having to deal with a mid-vacation crisis brought about by lack of communication.
-Keep colleagues updated on the project’s status and make clear that nothing will move forward until after you return to the office.
+Keep colleagues updated on the project’s status and make it clear that nothing will move forward until after you return to the office.
 Finally, give key stakeholders the heads-up that you won’t be available during your vacation time.

 5. Commit to signing off.
 Taking a genuine break from work over an extended period can make some people feel panicky.
-And of course there are times when it may be wise to stay connected while you’re away (such as monitoring a deal that’s about to close).
-But if you really must check in, set limits.
+And of course, there are times when it may be wise to stay connected while you’re away (such as monitoring a deal that’s about to close).
+But if you really must check in set limits.
 For instance, you could spend one hour on work each morning and then disconnect for the remainder of the day.
 Or you could ask a coworker to text you the status of an important project so that you’re informed — but don’t have to open your inbox and get sucked into work mode.

 However, if you’re capable of completely unplugging, do it.
 There’s something liberating about realizing the world will go on without your micromanaging.
 Being disconnected from work has a number of health benefits including stress relief, improved sleep, improved connections with others, and better concentration and creativity.
 Moreover, stepping away from work gives us perspective.
-It allows us remember the importance of life beyond our jobs.
-This does more than increase enjoyment during your vacation: it can also lead to new day-to-day habit like spending an weeknight at home without checking work email.
+It allows us to remember the importance of life beyond our jobs.
+This does more than increase enjoyment during your vacation: it can also lead to new day-to-day habits like spending a weeknight at home without checking work email.